apache/flink/docs/content/docs/dev/table/concepts/time_attributes.md

 ### During DataStream-to-Table Conversion

 When converting a `DataStream` to a table, an event time attribute can be defined with the `.rowtime` property during schema definition.
 [Timestamps and watermarks]({{< ref "docs/concepts/time" >}}) must have already been assigned in the `DataStream` being converted.
+During the conversion, Flink always derives rowtime attribute as TIMESTAMP WITHOUT TIME ZONE, because DataStream doesn't have time zone notion, and treats all event time values as in UTC.

 There are two ways of defining the time attribute when converting a `DataStream` into a `Table`.
 Depending on whether the specified `.rowtime` field name exists in the schema of the `DataStream`, the timestamp is either (1) appended as a new column, or it
 (2) replaces an existing column.